 “In The Matrix, Neo effortlessly learns a host of new skills that would normally take years to develop – the ultimate slacker fantasy.”
 Harry Potter may have homework, but Hogwarts only teaches those born with magic.
-(If you’re thinking Harry Potter’s not science fiction, forgive me, but science fiction and fantasy often blur together.)
+(If you’re thinking Harry Potter’s not science fiction, forgive me, but scifi readers often enjoy fantasy too.)

 Science fiction is a huge genre and not all heroes have it so easy.
 Some characters struggle and there are both happy and tragic endings.

 Science fiction sometimes deals with inconvenience – you’ll find space station janitors and generational ships schlepping between stars.
 But there will also be fantastic elements you have to simply accept – sometimes technical (space war) and sometimes social (raising clones for spare organs).
 But that’s part of the fun.
 I’m already living in the real world.
 I want to read about something amazing and maybe imagine being part of it.
 That’s why it’s called fiction.

 All my books, including science fiction, are available at Amazon, Barnes & Noble, iTunes, Kobo, and other major online retailers.
-You’ll also find paperbacks at Create Space and all major digital formats at Smashwords.
+You’ll also find paperbacks at Amazon and B&N, all major digital formats at Smashwords.